 For a simple dinner, my family enjoys avgolemono soup and Greek salad.
 But this comforting chicken and rice soup can also be served as a warm starter to a special Greek feast!
 Browse our Greek Recipes collection for more delicious recipes!

-Watch this Brief Video to See How I Make Avgolemono
+Watch this video for How to Make Avgolemono

 More Recipes to Try